 3. Streamline the billing process

-If your bill system is not up to the mark, then you will lose out on revenue.
+If your billing system is not up to the mark, you will lose out on revenue.
 Most modern software services have complex processes, and you must master them all.
-Your customers will gladly sit themselves out, if they have to be part of a complicated billing process.
+Your customers will gladly sit themselves out if they have to be part of a complicated billing process.

 This circles back to the point that product experience is an equally important factor for a successful subscription.
 Your customers must experience good value for the product and service, even if it’s for a short amount of time, especially when they’re actively paying for it.